verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 Default: `false`

-When enabled, rust-analyzer will emit a punctuation semantic token for the `!` of macro calls.
+When enabled, verus-analyzer will emit a punctuation semantic token for the `!` of macro calls.